austinmcconnell/raspberry-media-server/README.md

 ## Mount A Network Disk

-An external drive is necessary to store movies and tv shows for Plex.
+An external drive is necessary to store
+ - movies and tv shows for Plex
+ - nextcloud synced files

 Instructions adapted from [this](https://medium.com/@aallan/adding-an-external-disk-to-a-raspberry-pi-and-sharing-it-over-the-network-5b321efce86a) article